R2Northstar/NorthstarWiki/docs/helping.md

 If you're a helper, it also isn't a bad idea to look at this page a few times and try to have a rough idea of the things that are on it.

 When helping a user, please try to move them to the `#help` channel to create a ticket as well as to keep public channels less cluttered.
+Cyn (cooldudepugs)'s Discord bot [Spectre](https://github.com/CooldudePUGS/Spectre) is meant to additionally try to direct users to tickets as well when it detects a user might be asking for help in a public channel.
+It also automatically replies to specific error messages, which you can see a list of [here](https://github.com/CooldudePUGS/Spectre/wiki/Replies).
 If they really don't want to open a ticket or you don't want to deal with a ticket, ask them to move to `#northstar-chat`.
 There, not only can they embed things, but it'll be slightly more focused on helping than general would be.